-Successfully Generating Repeated Sales Leads (over and over again)…
+Successfully Generating Repeated Sales Leads (Over and Over Again)

 To drive continued interest and to entice leads to contact you, be sure to constantly create new offers of value to your prospective customers.
 From free samples, to service trials, to checklists, the number of free offers you can create is endless.
 Its variety will help ensure you connect with each individual prospect.

-Create Your Funnel of Sales Leads
+Use These Lead Generation Examples to Create Your Funnel of Sales Leads

 As you can see, generating sales leads is a must if you want to continually build your business.

-Find what works, and do it over and over again.
+From the lead generation examples provided here, find what works, and do it over and over again.